TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.5.3 is here.</H3>

 New features:
 Added a distance calculator for Amazon warpgates.
-Enter the X, Y, and Z coordinates of a position on the map and it'll tell you what the closest warpgate is.</br>
+Enter the X, Y, and Z coordinates of a position on the map and it'll tell you what the closest warpgate is.<br>
 Loading a VBIN file will show a list of animations for that model.
 These don't currently do anything.

 Bugfixes:
 Cancelling an export to STL will no longer crash the program

 Known issues:
-Cancelling a save for most file types will cause a crash</br>
+Cancelling a save for most file types will cause a crash<br>
 VBIN files in the PICKUPS folder will not load

 <HR>